flyertech/trx_docs_en/pages/mydoc/magento.md

 Paste the link you see in the **My Account-> Integration** section of your Transactional account in the **Webhook Url** field.

+### Verify integration and webhook

+You can check the correct functioning of the technological integration and the webhook url through these simple instructions:

-{% include image.html file="magento/webhookurl.png" url="images/magento/webhookurl.png" %}
+{% include_relative partials/link_verify.md %}

-To check the correct functioning click on **Test** .